 • Choose your method.
-You can count carbohydrate choices (easiest) or carbohydrate grams (a little more math).
-A portion of food that contains 15 grams of carbs (like a slice of bread or small piece of fruit) is one carb choice.
+You can count “carbohydrate choices” (easiest) or carbohydrate grams (a little more math).
+A portion of food that contains 15 grams of carbs (like a slice of bread or small piece of fruit) is equal to 1 carb choice.

 • Set your targets.
-Generally, women need 45 to 60 grams of carbs at each meal (three to four carb choices), and men need 60 to 75 grams of carbs at each meal (four to five carb choices).
+Generally, women need 45 to 60 grams of carbs at each meal (3 - 4 carb choices), and men need 60 to 75 grams of carbs at each meal (4 - 5 carb choices).
 You may need more or less.
 A dietitian can help customize your plan for your body size, activity level, weight goals, and medications.

 • Know the numbers.
 Use lists that show the carb content of foods and food labels (look for “total carbohydrate”) to identify how many grams of carbs are in common food portions.
 Carb-counting websites and diabetes books are good resources.
 Make a cheat sheet of the foods you eat regularly.